Kitware/vivia/Documentation/User Manuals/vsPlay.rst

 The vsPlay application is a tool designed to support the visualization and exploitation of computer vision algorithms applied to motion imagery, with a focus on narrow to medium FOV video at 480p or 720p resolution and frame rates from 5 Hz to 30 Hz.
-The core algorithm support focuses on object detection and tracking and event detection.
+(Other formats are supported |--| there are no imposed restrictions on the video format |--| but functionality and/or performance may be reduced.)
+The core algorithm support focuses on object detection and tracking, and event detection.

 The core functionality of vsPlay can be divided into a number of components: